 Student Activities and Services

-Overseas experience enables students to appreciate the different cultures and learning styles, hone language skills and grow as confident individuals.
+Going on exchange is a once-in-a-lifetime experience, which enables students to appreciate and explore the different cultures and learning styles, hone language skills and grow as confident individuals.
 The University has over 280 student exchange partners in more than 30 countries and regions.
-During the academic year 2017-18, over 1,000 CUHK students participated in student exchange programmes for one term or one academic year.
+During the academic year 2018–19, over 1,000 CUHK students participated in student exchange programmes for one term or one academic year.
 Furthermore, many CUHK students took part in short-term experiential learning activities outside Hong Kong arranged by the Colleges and academic departments throughout the academic year.

 Scholarships and Financial Aid